Lorenzo Parente: The Continental Warriors

 Having held tag titles with him previously, Parente claimed tag team gold with Bobby Hart once again in 1969, this time capturing the NWA World Tag Team Championship in Mid-America.
 The team found great success as a heel pairing, using underhand tactics to achieve victory, including the use of foreign objects.
 They would go on to capture numerous regional and world tag team titles together as The Continental Warriors, holding the NWA World Tag Team Championship six times and winning regional tag titles throughout the United States including the tag titles of NWA Mid-America, Championship Wrestling from Florida, NWA Western States and the NWA United States Tag Team Championship in NWA Mid-America and Tri-State.
 They also captured the NWA Tennessee Tag Team Championship, defeating Don & Ron Wright in May 1973.
 Southern wrestling legend Jerry Lawler remarked in his autobiography that Tennessee "had some of the best tag team goings at the time", with the top teams often in the feature matches.
 He describes Parente and Hart as "main event caliber guys who had been in the business a long time".

 Parente held several other championships during the remainder of his career, including two reigns as NWA United States Junior Heavyweight Champion, both times defeating Don Greene.
 His last title victory was with a championship he had not previously held, when he won the NWA World Six-Man Tag Team Championship with John Gray and Big Bad John defeating Dennis Hall, Jackie Fargo and George Gulas on January 16, 1975.

 Retirement and later life

 Lorenzo Parente had retired from in-ring competition by the mid-1970s.
+He last wrestled in Lou Thesz's UWA promotion in 1976.
 He settled in Brentwood, Tennessee, with his wife Christine "Dina" Parente where he opened a successful restaurant; Lorenzo's Italian Village in 1975.
 He died on March 15, 2014, at the age of 78. and was survived by his wife of 49 years, his children and grandchildren.
 He received a Catholic funeral and was laid to rest at Christ Church Memorial Gardens.